romelperez/simple-organizer/SYSTEM_DESIGN.md

 ### Accessibility

-- [x] Since content is dynamic and private, it is not crawable by search engines.
+- [x] Since content is dynamically created and private, it is not crawable by search engines.
+- [x] Requires Internet connection to work.
+Offline mode is not supported.
+- [x] Requires JavaScript enabled to work.
 - [ ] Should allow dark and light theme color schemes.
 - [ ] Should allow to reduce/disable animations.
 - [x] Visual colors should have AA contrast ratio.